craftercms/docs/source/new-ia/by-role/developer/extensions/plugins.rst

 Publishing Your Plugin
 ----------------------

-To publish a plugin in the CrafterCMS Marketplace you can follow the instructions in :ref:`marketplace-create-extensions`
+To publish a plugin in the CrafterCMS Marketplace you can follow the instructions in :ref:`newIa-marketplace-create-extensions`

 .. raw:: html